Interagency Border Inspection System

 The Interagency Border Inspection System (IBIS) is a United States computer-based system that provides the law enforcement community with files of common interest.
-IBIS provides access to the Federal Bureau of Investigation National Crime Information Center (NCIC) and allows its users to interface with all 50 U.S. states via the National Law Enforcement Telecommunications System (NLETS).
-IBIS physically resides on the Treasury Enforcement Communications System (TECS) at the U.S. Customs and Border Protection Data Center.
+IBIS provides access to the Federal Bureau of Investigation (FBI) National Crime Information Center (NCIC) and allows its users to interface with all 50 U.S. states via the National Law Enforcement Telecommunications System (NLETS).
+IBIS physically resides on the Treasury Enforcement Communications System (TECS) at a U.S. Customs and Border Protection data center.

 Regulatory and law enforcement personnel from more than 20 federal agencies or bureaus use IBIS, including: